Wireless Reading Device - Do You Want One?!

 specifically for ease of reading.
 They're typically black

-text on a matt (i.e. not glossy or bright) white background.
+text on a matte white background (i.e. not glossy or bright).

 This tends to make reading easier on your eyes than a